 While the Stars of the Show are obviously the Elephants, in their gigantic 2 and a half-acre exhibit.
 Where once a herd of 10 roamed an exhibit half this size, so roam is probably fanciful, now only 4 share this much larger space.
 Two of the elephants are African with two smaller Asian elephants present too.

-The Final Section is everyone’s favorite and a real example of how being the biggest, baddest or most impressive creature is no match for personality.
+The Final Section is everyone’s favorite and a real example of how being the biggest, baddest, or most impressive creature is no match for personality.
 The Meerkats!
 We spent far too long watching these wonderful little critters hang around, play, and get into mischief.
-It’s a great habit, one where you really wonder why the can’t and don’t escape.
+It’s a great habitat, one where you really wonder why they can’t and don’t escape.
 This puts you right up with them only a foot or two away from them!

 The Outback is the Zoo’s small Australian section, almost exclusively Koala’s or Evil Drop Bears to go by their scientific name!
-There are a few other Species here, Possums, tree Kangaroos, Kookuburos and Tazmainian devels, but the area is dominated by the Koala’s chilling out in the various artificial trees.
+There are a few other Species here, Possums, tree Kangaroos, Kookuburos, and Tasmanian devils, but the area is dominated by the koalas chilling out in the various artificial trees.
 It is a small area that only takes a short detour to visit.

 We are a bit unsure about Urban Jungle.
-It is mainly the old elephant enclosure and seems a bit small and unorchestrated for the huge animals living there, one of the smallest parts of the Zoo yet home to Giraffes, Rhino’s, Kangaroo’s, Cheetahs and Camels.
+It is mainly the old elephant enclosure and seems a bit small and unorchestrated for the huge animals living there, one of the smallest parts of the Zoo yet home to Giraffes, Rhino’s, Kangaroo, Cheetahs, and Camels.
 It’s a bit of a mess really but the Animals living there are well worth checking out.

 The final section is the state-the-art Africa Rocks section.
 This is a fantastic Exhibit that the Zoo is very proud of.
 It lacks any real showcase species and instead focuses on mixed enclosures where multiple species all live side by side in a natural setting.